by Steve Rudner, MS, PharmD

 In summary, mAb therapy is another evolution of pharmaceutical therapy that continues to improve upon previous iterations of drug choice and treatment.
 This therapy is a very targeted treatment of specific life threatening and deleterious disease states.
 Monoclonal antibody therapy continues to develop as research determines that additional disease states can be mitigated by the innovative type of treatment.
 It’s quickly becoming a MAb, MAb, MAb, MAb world.

-About the author: Steve Rudner just began his 21st year with Vizient and its family of companies.
+Steve Rudner just began his 21st year with Vizient and its family of companies.
 He has held several roles, including years of experience as a Pharmacy Focused Account Manager and Director of Performance Improvement.
 As a Senior Portfolio Executive, he led the contracting efforts around specific branded Pharmaceuticals, Services, and Pharmacy Automation.
 For the past two years, he has directed the Pharmacy Network Sourcing Team which contracts for Vizient’s multiple Pharmacy Networks across the country.
 Like many of his Vizient colleagues with the advent of COVID19, Steve has worked to help improve member efficiencies around drug supply and therapeutics specific to treating the pandemic.
 He received his bachelor’s and master’s degrees from The Ohio State University and his PharmD degree from the University of Florida.